betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 I'm using the [Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/) put together by some of my Data Scientist colleagues.
 This model creates ratings for Victorian greyhound races daily and is freely available on the Hub.
 It's pretty good at predicting winners, so I'm going to place back bets on the dogs with shorter ratings where the market price is better than the model's rating.
 Bet Angel Pro's 'Guardian' feature has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what I've used for the automation here.

-Here I'll step through how I went about getting Bet Angel Pro to place bets using the ratings from [Betfair's DataScientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
+Here I'll step through how I went about getting Bet Angel Pro to place bets using the ratings from [Betfair's Data Scientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
 Once it's set up the goal is to be able to upload a new set of ratings, choose your races, set the program running and be able to walk away.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsHub.png)